Florentine Diamond: Origins and Habsburg acquisition

 Documented history begins when Jean Baptiste Tavernier, the French jeweller and traveller, saw the stone among the possessions of Ferdinando II de' Medici, Grand Duke of Tuscany in 1657.
-It then passed into the hands of the Habsburgs when the last of the Medicis died in 1737, as a result of the marriage of Francis III Stephan of Lorraine to Empress Maria Theresa of Austria, and was placed with the Habsburg Crown Jewels in the Hofburg in Vienna.
+It then passed into the hands of the Habsburgs when the last of the Medicis died in 1737, as a result of the marriage of Francis III Stephan of Lorraine to Empress Maria Theresa of Austria, and was placed with the Austrian Crown Jewels in the Imperial Treasury inside the Hofburg palace in Vienna.

 The diamond was set in a hat aigrette and displayed together with other crown jewels in the Imperial Treasury in display case XIII.
 In 1865, the diamond's weight and specificities were properly documented by Dr. Moritz Hoernes, head of the Imperial and Royal Court Mineral Cabinet.
 A plaster cast was also made.
 A rhinestone model was made at L. Saemann in Paris, with great care taken that the colour tone of the glass replica corresponded as closely as possible to the original stone.
 The colour of the Florentine was described as "wine mixed tenfold with water".
 This historic copy is kept at the Natural History Museum, Vienna.